 Life in Riga is the hybrid of an expat blog and a guide book.
 It’s a blog designed to help you move to, live in, appreciate and understand Latvia, its capital city Riga and locals.

-While we originally set out to document our practical experiences of moving to Riga such as opening a bank account and buying an apartment, we feel many of those aspects are better addressed by expat forums and relocation companies.
+While we set out to document our practical experiences of moving to Riga such as opening a bank account and buying an apartment, we feel many of those aspects are better addressed by expat forums and relocation companies.

 Our focus now is on stories of life in Riga.
-We love exploring new places, meeting new people and discovering things we never knew.
+We love exploring unfamiliar places, meeting new people and discovering things we never knew.
 This is where we share our discoveries and learnings to try to give an authentic overview of life in Riga to oppose existing stereotypes and exaggerated news stories.

 We aspire for the blog to be a useful companion to anyone planning to visit Riga, move to the city or adapt to living here.
 Since living in Riga means having access to the largest airport in the Baltics and fantastic international bus companies, we may also occasionally share our travel stories.

 Alex was a Riga local between 2013 and 2016.
 He’s a Scottish-born designer and musician.
-Note, Alex no longer contributes to the blog, however, was the man behind the original design of the blog.
+Alex no longer contributes to the blog, however, was the man behind the original design of the blog.
 Alex’s posts.

 How You Can Support Us

 Life in Riga is a self-funded initiative.
 If you like what we do, if you have learnt or gained something new through reading the blog or following us on social media, say thanks!
 We’ve started a coffee and maintenance fund to help cover the costs of hosting the domain, technical maintenance and staying up-to-date with Riga’s event and food scene.
 Donate here!
 Cheers.